 - Freeze – Call out, “Freeze!”
 Students stop and become like statues.

 - Group – Show a sentence on your whiteboard.
-If it is a declarative, students form groups of 2.
+If the sentence is a declarative, students form groups of 2.
 If it is an interrogative, students form groups of 3.

 Simple, right?
 I like to have students turn-and-talk to their group about why a sentence is declarative or interrogative.
 Then I call on a few to share before we mix around the room again.
 Looking for more details about this structure?
 Check out this website.